Fairlie Mortar: Fairlie Mortar

 The Fairlie Mortar was unsuccessful, as much due to politics as to technical failings.
 Although it may have been tested on Kingfisher, the Fairlie team's regular trials ship since their time at Portland, these trials seem to have been cut short.
 There was a conflict between teams: the Vernon and Thornycroft team who favoured mortars (like Fairlie) but wanted them to be very heavy and the DMWD that had no faith in any ability to aim such a weapon and so favoured quantity over quality with large numbers of small Hedgehog projectiles.
 Fairlie were caught between these, in an offensive field to which they were supposedly not taking part.
 They had faith in their ASDIC detection and the ability to aim a small number of powerful weapons close to a target but lacked political support to develop this further.
 The Thornycroft weapon was too heavy to be automatically controlled and Hedgehog believed it to be unnecessary.
 Eventually the Director of Naval Ordnance became embroiled and B. S. Smith was removed from control in 1942.

 Hedgehog

 Hedgehog took the opposing view to Fairlie's vision: it used a large number of lightweight projectiles, and a 'scatter-gun' approach to targeting.
 This was much simpler to achieve; the projectiles were contact-fuzed, requiring a direct hit to explode.
 Even then there were concerns that the projectiles might fail seriously to damage the target, if they hit a non-critical casing or sail, rather than the pressure hull.
-To counteract this, their 30 lb TNT charge was increased to 35 lb of the more powerful aluminiumised Torpex.
+To counteract this, their 30 lb TNT charge was increased to 35 lb of the more powerful aluminised Torpex.

 There was also distrust by the crews of their Hedgehogs, after incidents like that on HMS Escapade in September 1943, when a Hedgehog misfired and killed 16 of the crew, causing extensive damage.